 Bonus tip: Inverted, a custard cup is just the right size to punch out rounds of biscuit or cookie dough.

 With a reliable kitchen timer, you'll never again burn a tray of cookies.
 And even though most microwaves and ovens now have timers that can be used independently, a separate timer can be carried into other parts of the house, or can be used even when the microwave is being used for other tasks.
-West Bend's Dual Timer allows you to time two different dishes at once, and also has a memory feature to recall previous times—good for baking batches of cookies.
+Mastrad's colorful Dual Timer allows you to time two different dishes at once.

 Bonus tip: Use your portable timer outside when you're grilling to ensure you don't burn that steak.